akki111singh/Jetpack_Joyride/README.md

 OpenGl 3.0

 ## Installing
-1.Clone this repo to your Local machine.
+* Clone this repo to your Local machine.
-2.Do the following steps to run game: mkdir build. cd build. make all.
+* Do the following steps to run game:
+   * mkdir build.
+   * cd build.
+   * make all.
-   ./graphics_asgn1.
+   * ./graphics_asgn1.

  ## Features:
  * The world consists of a wall,7 segmented score display,platform and the player.The player